 c.
 Budget Form (Form C)

 Applicants must submit a Form C. In addition, applicants must provide a detailed budget narrative providing an explanation of the basis for the estimates in each budget category (see subsection A.4. below).

 If funds from other sources are required to conduct the project, either as match or to support other aspects of the project, the source, current status of the request, and anticipated decision date must be provided.

 d.
 Assurances (Form D)

-This form lists the statutory, regulatory, and policy requirements with which recipients of Institute funds must comply.
+This form lists the statutory, regulatory, and policy requirements Start Printed Page 60209with which recipients of Institute funds must comply.

 e.
 Disclosure of Lobbying Activities